harshilAmbliya/docker-nextjs/README.md

-# Docker Setup Guide for Your Node.js Application
+# Docker Setup Guide for Your Node.js scalable Application

 This guide provides step-by-step instructions to build and run your **Node.js** application using Docker.